 What is a Stray Cat?

 The word “stray” refers to friendly cats who are social with humans and don’t have a home.
 They are either lost or have been abandoned outdoors.
-Sadly, cats do get lost and far too many cats are purposely abandoned outdoors when someone moves away or simply decides they don’t want to care for the cat anymore.
+Sadly, cats do get lost and far too many cats are abandoned outdoors when someone moves away or simply decides they don’t want to care for the cat anymore.

 • Talk to neighbors to see if they know anything about the cat.